alvinsjoy/Chat/README.md

 The following environment variables are required:

+- `VITE_HOST`: Defines the base URL for the application.
+It is used to construct the verification URL for email verification.
 - `VITE_API_ENDPOINT`: Defines the API endpoint for Appwrite (default: <https://cloud.appwrite.io/v1>).
 - `VITE_PROJECT_ID`: The unique identifier for your Appwrite project.
 - `VITE_DATABASE_ID`: The identifier for the database being used.